 Goshen College maintains a student consumer information web page, which provides links to all information required by federal or state authorities for “student right-to-know” regulations.
 See www.goshen.edu/about/leadership/student-consumer-information.

-Goshen College is in compliance with all federal regulations pertaining to nondiscrimination on the basis of sex, race, color, national or ethnic origin, sex, disability, age, sexual orientation, gender identity or any legally protected status in its recruitment, admission, educational, athletic, financial aid and employment policies and programs.
-We welcome all students as God’s creation regardless of color, gender, gender identification, religion, ethnicity or nationality, sex, sexual orientation, and social or economic class.
+Goshen College is in compliance with all federal regulations pertaining to nondiscrimination on the basis of race, color, national or ethnic origin, sex, disability, age, sexual orientation, gender identity or any legally protected status in its recruitment, admission, educational, athletic, financial aid and employment policies and programs.
+We welcome all students as God’s creation regardless of color, gender, gender identification, religion, ethnicity or nationality, sex, sexual orientation, gender identity, and social or economic class.